FIRJAN System: Education

 This field of activity includes the actions of both SESI Rio and SENAI Rio.
 SESI School operates from kindergarten to high school, presenting plays as one of its educational resources.
-Besides, learning numbers is easier with the playful initiatives of SESI Mathematics program, which applies to SESI schools, SENAI units and public schools as well.
+The initiatives of the SESI Mathematics program applies to SESI schools, SENAI units and public schools as well.

 The professional training targets industry segments such as the automotive, the drinks, the electronic and the graphic.

 Both school courses are enhanced through the Connectivity Program, which employs new educational technologies to improve teaching and learning.

 The technological graduation (upper level) is up to the SENAI Rio Faculty, which trains technicians for the job market.

-For the development of Rio's companies – as regards to management, processes, products and services – there are the Technology Centers SENAI Rio, focused on the areas of automation/simulation, welding, food/drinks and environment.
+For the development of Rio's companies – as regards management, processes, products and services – there are the Technology Centers SENAI Rio, focused on the areas of automation/simulation, welding, food/drinks and environment.
 Both for consultancy and for vocational training.

 A common activity of the two entities is the Conecta Seminar, which every year gathers authorities, students and teachers to reflect on the role of the teacher and find the best way of incorporating information technology in education.
 Partnerships with other institutions are also established to strengthen further the education and citizenship programs.